MI HEARTSafe Cardiac Emergency Response Plan and Drill

-Michigan law requires that schools have a written cardiac emergency response plan.
-A cardiac emergency response plan includes recognizing theMI HEARTSafe signs of sudden cardiac arrest, calling 9-1-1, and initiating the use of CPR and AED until local EMS arrives.
-Questions to consider in developing a cardiac emergency response plan:
+Michigan law requires that schools have a written cardiac emergency response plan (CERP).
+A CERP includes recognizing theMI HEARTSafe signs of sudden cardiac arrest, calling 9-1-1, and initiating the use of CPR and AED until local EMS arrives.

 • What defines a cardiac emergency?